kkmhogen/KBeaconDemo_Android/README.md

 }
 ```

 5. Clean scanning result and stop scanning
 After start scanning, The KBeaconMgr will buffer all found KBeacon device.
 If the app want to remove all buffered KBeacon device, the app can:
 ```Java
 mBeaconsMgr.clearBeacons();
 ```
-If the app want stop scanning:
+If the app want to stop scanning:
 ```Java
 mBeaconsMgr. stopScanning();
 ```

 ### 4.2 Connect to device
- 1. If the app want to change the device configruation, then it need connect to the device.
+ 1. If the app want to change the device paramaters, then it need connect to the device.
  ```Java
 mBeacon.connect(password, max_timeout,  connectionDelegate);
  ```